Configuration

 SSL termination

-One common use case is to configure the proxy to terminate the SSL connection to the client, and form a regular HTTP connection to the LRS.
+One common use case is to configure the proxy to terminate the SSL connection to the client and form a regular HTTP connection to the LRS.
 In this scenario, the LRS needs to know that the end user is seeing an SSL connection, even when the LRS is not serving SSL.
-Set the protocol setting to "https", but leave sslCert and sslKey blank.
+Set the protocol setting to https but leave sslCert and sslKey blank.

 Streaming and file sizes

 The LRS has many functions intended to work for arbitrarily large data sizes, such as database backup or xAPI statement JSON upload.
-It's important to prevent your proxy server from buffering requests and responses, or some data loads my exceed the buffer limits and fail.
-Additionally, some data is streamed down to the client as it is processed.
+It's important to prevent your proxy server from buffering requests and responses, or some data loads may exceed the buffer limits and fail.
+Additionally, some data is streamed down to the client as it's processed.
 The software is designed such that most long running exports of reports or xAPI statements should begin downloading immediately, and new bytes are returned to the client as they are available.
 With buffering enabled in your proxy, no bytes will be returned to the client until the entire export completes.
 This can cause the client to abort the connection after no bytes are received in a given time, thus making it impossible to retrieve long running reports.

 HTTP Headers

-The LRS will examine the incoming Host header to determine that the end client accessed the site from the expected domain.
+The LRS will examine the incoming host header to determine that the end client accessed the site from the expected domain.
 Set your proxy to echo the host header as received from the client, not to overwrite the header with the internal network host value.

 If you've set secureCookie to true, you'll need to inform the system that the upstream proxy is trusted.
-To do so, set a header on the HTTP request called "X-Forwarded-Proto" and make the value "https".
+To do so, set a header on the HTTP request called X-Forwarded-Proto and make the value https.
 This will inform the LRS server that the incoming connection was secure, and thus the server will obey the secureCookie setting.

 Paths

 One reason to run the LRS behind a proxy is to use the same webserver to host multiple applications.
-Set the setting webRoot to be a path on your server, and configure your proxy to forward only those paths to the LRS application.
+Set the setting webRoot to be a path on your server and configure your proxy to forward only those paths to the LRS application.

-1. location /
+location /

-2. {
+{

-3. proxy_pass http://localhost:3005/;
+proxy_pass http://localhost:3005/;

-4. proxy_set_header Host $host;
+proxy_set_header Host $host;

-5. proxy_set_header X-Forwarded-For $remote_addr;
+proxy_set_header X-Forwarded-For $remote_addr;

-6. proxy_http_version 1.1;
+proxy_http_version 1.1;

-7. proxy_set_header Upgrade $http_upgrade;
+proxy_set_header Upgrade $http_upgrade;

-8. proxy_set_header Connection "Upgrade";
+proxy_set_header Connection "Upgrade";

-9. proxy_set_header X-Forwarded-Proto $scheme;
+proxy_set_header X-Forwarded-Proto $scheme;

-10. proxy_buffering off;
+proxy_buffering off;

-11. proxy_request_buffering off;
+proxy_request_buffering off;

-12. proxy_read_timeout 18000s;
+proxy_read_timeout 18000s;

-13. proxy_send_timeout 18000s;
+proxy_send_timeout 18000s;

-14. }
+}

 Logging